nihalnihalani/Clipit/README.md

 ClipIt is an AI-powered clipboard manager for Windows that helps you organize, search, and intelligently retrieve your clipboard history using local AI models (Llama-3.2-1B).

-> **Note:** This is a Windows-only application migrated from the macOS app "PastePup".
-All Swift/macOS code has been removed.

 ## Demo Videos

 Watch ClipIt in action: